nosedrop/Member-Managed-LLCDAO/README.md

 most ppl have doxxed themselves.
 You probably want to limit your dox surface to things that arent in the public record.
-I talked to my registered agent and altho they sign the documents and their website requires a person to be listed as the managing member, I was able to put them down as the managing memeber through their UI, but Wyoming r ecognized the contract address
+I talked to my registered agent and altho they sign the documents and their website requires a person to be listed as the managing member, I was able to put them down as the managing memeber through their UI, but Wyoming recognized the contract address

 ## 2) Operating Agreement
 - Theres lots of ways to go about this and you definitely should consult a lawyer